Fahd-Har/CW2025/README.md

 - **GameController.java**
     1. Delegate post landing tasks into a new method called `handleBrickLandingTasks()` making the original method, `onDownEvent()` clearer and focused only on the move flow.

+- **Main.java**
+    1. Class now loads a different scene, a main menu screen.
+This scene does not involve any Gui or game control logic, hence the lines involve with this logic was removed.
+Window screen has now increased to 1280x800 pixels size.

 ## Unexpected Problems